Animenosekai/translate/README.md

 Feel free to use it in production if you feel like it is suitable for your production even if you may encounter issues.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an discussion first to discuss what you would like to change.

+Please make sure to update the tests as appropriate.

 ## Built With

 - [pyuseragents](https://github.com/Animenosekai/useragents) - To generate the "User-Agent" HTTP header